getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 When set a proxy can be configured that should be used for outbound requests.
 This is also used for HTTPS requests unless a separate `https-proxy` is configured.
 Note however that not all SDKs support a separate HTTPS proxy.
-SDKs will attempt to default to the system wide configured proxy if possible.
-For instance on unix systems the `http_proxy` environment variable will be picked up.
+SDKs will attempt to default to the system-wide configured proxy if possible.
+For instance, on unix systems, the `http_proxy` environment variable will be picked up.

 {:.config-key}
 ### https-proxy